John Lefebvre: Neteller platform and imprisonment

 Lefebvre and his founding partner forfeited $100 million personally between them.
-He ultimately served 45 days in Federal Prison in the Southern District of Manhattan.
+He ultimately served 45 days in federal prison in the Southern District of Manhattan.

 Music career

 In 2007, Lefebvre composed and recorded a double CD album entitled Psalngs with the help of the record producer Brian Ahern.
 This was John's first effort as a solo artist.
 Ahern gathered a skookum studio band for the album, which included Jim Keltner, Hutch Hutchinson, Greg Leisz, Patrick Warren, Dean Parks, Al Kooper, Matt Rollings and Mac McAnally.
 The players regrouped with Lefebvre and Ahern in the spring of 2010 to record Lefebvre's second solo effort, The Initial Album, released in 2010.

-News Analysis and Political Activism
+News analysis and political activism

 Lefebvre and James Hoggan are co-founders of the DeSmogBlog.com group of blogs, which focus on topics related to global warming.
 The site's self-described purpose is to expose "global warming misinformation campaigns."
 Lefebvre is among the blog's most active commentators, in addition to substantial writing in other forums including social media.